Donate now

 Team Leader Vivian Viallon

 The Biostatistics and Data Integration Team provides statistical support to research conducted within NME and oversees the management of epidemiological data, including lifestyle, molecular, cancer end-points, and vital status within the EPIC cohort and other population-based studies.
-Appropriate use of statistical methodology across IARC is also promoted via direct support and training/seminars.
+Appropriate use of statistical methodology across NME and IARC is also promoted via direct support and via training and methodological seminars.
 The Team also leads the development, implementation, and application of biostatistical and bioinformatic techniques for the analysis and integration of lifestyle and molecular data, including metabolomics, proteomics, genetics, and epigenetic data within cancer epidemiology studies.
-Specific ongoing activities include the development of statistical methods for the normalization, pre-processing, and analysis of metabolomics and proteomics data, the discovery of novel biomarkers of diet using molecular data, the identification of -omics signatures of lifestyle and their relationship with cancer, and research on healthy lifestyle patterns and cancer risk.
+Specific ongoing activities include the development of statistical methods for the normalization, pre-processing, and analysis of metabolomics and proteomics data, the discovery of candidate biomarkers of diet and lifestyle using molecular data, and the identification of -omics signatures of lifestyle and their relationship with cancer.
 The Team also leads a major programme of research on alcohol and cancer with a focus on understudied cancers and on alcohol consumption patterns throughout the life-course.

 Close Reading Mode